litstack/docs/crud/show.md

 ## Introduction

 In the `show` method of a **Form** or a **CRUD** config all components and fields are configured for editing the data.
-The first parameter is an instance of `Ignite\Page\Page` so all functions described in the [Page](../basics/page.md) documentation can be used.

 ```php
 use Ignite\Crud\CrudShow;